Squeaky Fromme: Assassination attempt on President Ford

-On the morning of September 5, 1975, Fromme went to Sacramento's Capitol Park, ostensibly to plead with President Gerald Ford about the plight of the California redwoods, dressed in a red robe and armed with a Colt M1911 .45-caliber semi-automatic pistol.
+On the morning of September 5, 1975, Fromme went to Sacramento's Capitol Park, ostensibly to plead with Gerald Ford about the plight of the California redwoods, dressed in a red robe and armed with a Colt M1911 .45-caliber semi-automatic pistol.
 The pistol's magazine was loaded with four rounds, but there was no round in the chamber.
 When Fromme pointed the gun at Ford she was immediately restrained by Secret Service agent Larry Buendorf.
 As she was apprehended, she reportedly yelled "it wouldn't go off" and said "it didn't go off.
 Can you believe it?
 It didn't go off" when brought to the ground by Buendorf.
 In 1980, Fromme told The Sacramento Bee that she had deliberately ejected the round from her weapon's chamber before leaving home that morning, and investigators later found a round on her bathroom floor.

 Fromme refused to cooperate with her own defense during her trial.
 Despite claiming that "I was not determined to kill the guy", Fromme was convicted of the attempted assassination of the president and received a life sentence under a 1965 law that made attempted presidential assassinations a federal crime.
-After U.S. Attorney Dwayne Keyes recommended severe punishment because she was "full of hate and violence", Fromme threw an apple at him, hitting him in the face and knocking off his glasses.
+After United States Attorney Dwayne Keyes recommended severe punishment, because she was "full of hate and violence", Fromme threw an apple at him, hitting him in the face and knocking off his glasses.
 She told the press that she "came to get life.
 Not just my life but clean air, healthy water, and respect for creatures and creation."